Joseph DeSimone: Awards and honors

+DeSimone received the U.S. Environmental Protection Agency's Presidential Green Chemistry Challenge Award in 1997 for developing environmentally friendly manufacturing processes for fluoropolymers using supercritical carbon dioxide.
 DeSimone is the recipient of the 2002 John Scott Award presented by the Board of Directors of City Trusts, Philadelphia, given to "the most deserving" men and women whose inventions have contributed in some outstanding way to the "comfort, welfare and happiness" of mankind; the 2008 Lemelson–MIT Prize, the 2009 North Carolina Award; the 2009 NIH Director's Pioneer Award; the 2014 Dickson Prize in Science; and the 2014 IRI Medal.

 DeSimone was awarded the National Medal of Technology and Innovation, the highest honor in the U.S. for achievements related to technological progress, by President Barack Obama at the White House in May 2016.
 In 2017, Dr. DeSimone received the 22nd Annual Heinz Award in Technology, the Economy, and Employment.
 In 2019, DeSimone received the Wilhelm Exner Medal in Polymer Manufacturing.
 Also in 2019, he was named the U.S. Entrepreneur Of The Year, National Overall Award winner by Ernst & Young.
 For the years 2019-2020 he was awarded the Harvey Prize of the Technion in Israel.
 In 2021, he received the Charles Goodyear Medal from the American Chemical Society Rubber Division.